 Home to Nambia’s desert elephant and the endangered black rhino, Damaraland is one of Nambia’s true highlights.
 Damaraland is located approximately one hour’s flight north-east from Swakopmund.
 As with much of Namibia, Damaraland has beautiful scenery, but the underlying lava of this area creates a somewhat bizarre habitat unique to this part of Namibia.
 The southern part of Damaraland is an area we rarely use, as it is so easily accessible that it tends to get crowded.
 However, the gallery of rock art at Twyfelfontein deserves a special mention – it could rival the Louvre!

 We encourage our clients to travel north, as northern Damaraland has the highest concentration of game and very few people.
 The further north-east you move, the more you leave the actual desert, and the more vegetation you start to see.
 Here also, the first concentrations of game start to appear, specifically desert elephant and rhino.
-Damaraland’s desert elephant and rhino deserve a special mention.
-The rhino population is the only reintroduced population in the world, while desert elephant number only 600 or so.
-These are two of Namibia’s unique game-viewing attractions, regarded by many as the game-viewing highlights of the country.
+Damaraland’s desert rhino and elephant deserve a special mention as they are two of Namibia’s unique game-viewing attractions, regarded by many as the game-viewing highlights of the country.

 Damaraland is not a ‘tick-the-box’ Big Game destination.
-Also, it does not boast the country’s finest views.
 However, it does offer a subtle, sophisticated game-viewing experience.
 Here, your patience is rewarded by sightings of some of the most unique species left on the continent today.
-The rhino and elephant are truly magical – in our view, they are the main reason to come to this region.

 ACTIVITIES IN DAMARALAND